jiasunzhu613/ImZoomableImage/README.md

 To use this widget you can simply copy the function in ImZoomableImage.cpp into your main source files or you can add ImZoomableImage.h and ImZoomableImage.cpp into your working directory.
 The _ImZoomableImage_ widget is identical to the Image widget in ImGui except with the added functionality to zoom in and out of the image and drag the zoomed-in image.

 Since ImZoomableImage is based on the Image widget in ImGui, feel free to check out the [Image widget documentation](https://github.com/ocornut/imgui/blob/cc40ae2101acd1fb4e0585a46198e6fd12960617/imgui_widgets.cpp) for additional information.

+### Demo
+*Gonna come back and write this*